 Go!
 Labor in Three Acts

-The first stage of labor begins with early labor and ends with active labor.
-Your provider probably uses the term transition (or descent) to refer to the end of the first stage of labor.
+The first stage of labor begins with early (or latent) labor and ends with active labor.
+Your provider probably uses the term

-In active labor, your contractions are coming closer together regularly, perhaps 3–5 minutes apart, and they can be intense, lasting 45–60 seconds.
-These strong contractions are dilating your cervix from about 4–5 centimeters to around 8.
+In active labor your contractions are coming closer together regularly, perhaps three to five minutes apart, and they can be intense, lasting forty-five to sixty seconds.
+These strong contractions are dilating your cervix from about 4 to 5 centimeters to around 8.

 Don't feel inadequate or guilty about asking for pain medication at any point if you want it.
+You wouldn't hesitate to take novocaine if you were getting a wisdom tooth pulled, yet having an eight-pound child pulled through a 10-centimeter opening doesn't qualify?
 Pain medication is a tool, just like your breathing exercises.
 Wisely used, it can result in a better birth experience for both you and your child.

-Once your cervix reaches 8 centimeters and contractions start coming one on top of the other to get you to full dilation, the end of the first stage has arrived.
-Because of the frequency of contractions and the overwhelming urge to push, this is the most difficult part of labor.
-Fortunately, it culminates in your child's delivery, once you bridge those final 2 centimeters to become fully dilated.
+Once your cervix reaches 8 centimeters and contractions start coming one on top of another to get you to full dilation, the end of the first stage (sometimes called

 You could be nauseous and may even vomit.